 As described by the Journal of the American Veterinary Association, a two-year-old Eclectus parrot died from hemolytic anemia after a four-day history of progressive lethargy, poor appetite, inactivity, and weakness.

-While this was an immune-mediated condition, onions can cause the same problems, highlighting how serious anemia is.
-While the symptoms of hemolytic anemia are relatively specific, general signs of sickness from food toxicity include:
+While this was an immune-mediated condition, onions can cause the same problems.
+While the symptoms of hemolytic anemia are relatively specific, the signs of sickness from food toxicity include:

 - Increased urination